Attract and Retain Talent

 Competing For Talent Can Be A Challenge.
 HCC Can Help.

-Chances are, your company has more than a few job openings that are contributing to the 9.2 million unfilled jobs nationwide.
-With at least that many Americans unemployed, it seems that you should have your pick of qualified workers eager to move on from pandemic woes.
-But employment trends in 2021 are showing that isn’t the case.
-Instead, your company and others are yoked with a labor shortage problem dominating the headlines for being both unexpected and seemingly unexplainable.
+Chances are, your company has a few job openings that are contributing to the more than 10 million unfilled jobs nationwide.
+With over 6 million Americans unemployed, it seems that the supply of talent does not meet the demand for talent.
+Employment trends are showing that the talent shortage that came to life during the pandemic is here to stay for at least the foreseeable future.
+With more people leaving the workforce than joining the workforce, your company and others are yoked with a labor shortage problem dominating the headlines for being both unexpected and seemingly unexplainable.

-But like other aspects of our “new normal,” the truth is more nuanced and points to conditions that existed before the pandemic.
+Companies developing strategies that reflect the ever-changing workplace landscape are more competitive in the hunt to attract and retain talent.
+This shift, however, makes it increasingly necessary for employers to build a strong framework for remote working teams.
 Understanding the complexities of the talent shortage will help you pivot your hiring strategies while making your company stronger in a volatile economy.

 Prescient forecasters have been warning of a talent shortage for years.
 Even before the pandemic, 45 percent of employers struggled to find skilled workers.
 Surprisingly, many in-demand jobs with labor shortages were those that didn’t require a college degree, such as skilled trades, drivers, and machine operators.